ONSdigital/dp-healthcheck/README.md

         ...
     ```

-5. Register your `Checker` functions providing a short human readable name for each (it is best to try to keep the name consistent between apps where possible):
+5. Register your `Checker` functions providing a short human-readable name for each (it is best to try to keep the name consistent between apps where possible):

     ```
         ...